-The Organization is recognizing revenue from the PPP loan following the guidance under FASB ASC 958-605, government grant model.
-PPP loan funds are considered a conditional contribution and recorded as a refundable advance on the statement of financial position until the barriers to entitlement are met.
-The Organization considers the barriers to entitlement to include the incurrence of qualifying expenses and maintaining specified levels of payroll and headcount.
-Revenue is recognized once conditions have been substantially met or explicitly waived.
+Revenues from the PPP loan were recognized following the guidance under FASB ASC 958-605, government grant model.
+PPP loan funds were considered a conditional contribution and recorded as a refundable advance on the statement of financial position until the barriers to entitlement were met.
+The Organization considered the barriers to entitlement to include the incurrence of qualifying expenses and maintaining specified levels of payroll and headcount.
+As of December 31, 2020, the Organization had incurred \$294,000 of qualifying expenses under this PPP loan and had recognized the PPP loan as government grant revenue.
+Additionally, as of December 31, 2020, the Organization received notification from the SBA that the PPP loan was forgiven.